rishabhRsinghvi/Land-Registry/README.md

 # Land Registry using Blockchain.

 The real estate industry has always been vulnerable to fraudulent land transactions and falsified documentation which can lead to large losses.
-In this project, our goal is to implement a secure system to keep records of transactions.
+In this project, my goal is to implement a secure system to keep records of transactions.
 It should allow authorized parties to access documentation quickly.

 This project is a basic land registration smart contract on the Ethereum blockchain.
 It allows users to register, verify, and reject sellers, buyers, and land registration.
 The project is written in Solidity.